tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 Review lists with the following analogy:

-* If Python commands and operations are like workers assigned specific tasks to do, lists are like the conveyor belt in the assembly line.
+* If Python commands and operations are like workers that are assigned specific tasks, lists are like the conveyor belt in the assembly line.

 * As the conveyor belt iterates, an item on the belt is processed.